AlexMercedCoder/tutorialblog/content/blog/2023/10/10-an-in-depth-overview-of-iceberg-nessie.md

 - **Data Abstraction**: Metadata abstracts the underlying complexity of your data.
 Instead of dealing with myriad individual files, you interact with a well-defined table, making it easier to work with the data.

 In essence, a Table Format, backed by metadata, transforms your scattered data files into a structured and organized dataset that can be efficiently used across various analytics and reporting tools.
-It acts as a unifying force, making your data more accessible, reliable, and consistent—a vital component in the world of Data Lakehouses.
+It acts as a unifying force, making your data more accessible, reliable, and consistent: a vital component in the world of Data Lakehouses.

 - [Read More about the Metadata Structure Apache Iceberg, Apache Hudi and Delta Lake here](https://www.dremio.com/blog/exploring-the-architecture-of-apache-iceberg-delta-lake-and-apache-hudi/)